ifashec123/capital-bikeshare-analysis/README.md

 # Data

-The raw data used for this project is from [Capital Bikeshare public Systems-Data](https://capitalbikeshare.com/system-data) bicycle-sharing program .
+The raw data used for this project is from [Capital Bikeshare public Systems-Data](https://capitalbikeshare.com/system-data) for its bicycle-sharing program .
 The dataset consists of historical ride data that captures various aspects of the bike trips taken by users of the system in Washington, D.C., and its surrounding areas.
 The information provided is anonymized and made publicly available by